At MedStar Union Memorial Hospital, we recognize that health plays an important role in building and sustaining vibrant and strong communities.

 These initiatives collectively allow us to focus in on population health - the improvement of health outcomes for the residents and surrounding areas that we serve.

 Our 2021 Community Health Needs Assessment (CHNA) and three-year implementation strategy identify our hospital's community benefit service area, the most important health priorities, and activities with measurable outcomes.
 The CHNA uses a community-driven approach that supports the hospital in planning and carrying out community-based programming to more effectively handle the health needs of underserved and vulnerable populations.

 Report to the Community

-Read our comprehensive report to learn about the impact our classes, events, and programs are making in the Baltimore Community.
+Read our Reports to the Community to learn about the impact our classes, events, and programs are making in the Baltimore community.